iden3/circom/mkdocs/docs/circom-language/basic-operators.md

 component main {public [in]}= Num2Bits(3);
 ```

-This templates returns an `n`-element array with the value of `in` in binary, in little endian order.
+This template returns an `n`-element array with the value of `in` in binary, in little endian order.
 Line 9 uses the right shift `>>` and operator `&` to obtain the `i` component of the array at each iteration.
 Finally, line 14 adds the constraint `lc1 === in` to guarantee  that the conversion is well done.